WyldePointer/dwrapd-rest-php/README.md

 ```

 ### Caching
-In order to enable caching, you need to have a working *Redis server* and the *PHP extension* for accessing it.
+In order to enable the caching, you need to have a working *redis server* and the *PHP extension* for accessing that.
  - https://redis.io/
  - https://github.com/phpredis/phpredis/

-Installing via packages in Ubuntu:
+You can also install them via packages but that highly depends on your operating system.

+Ubuntu example:
 ```
 # apt-get install redis-server
 # apt-get install php5-redis
 ```

 Enable the caching:

 `$redis_caching_enabled = true;`

 Disable the caching:

 `$redis_caching_enabled = false;`

 Setting the caching timeout(expire):

 `$redis_caching_ttl = 10;` (in seconds)

 Note: By default, it uses the default redis database(`index 0`).

 You can select a specific database by changing the value of `$redis_database_index` variable.

 #### TODO